blowb/blowb-doc/setup-host/postfix.rst

    seealso: SMTP; mail transport agent
    seealso: mail transport agent; SMTP

-`Postfix`_ is a popular mail server and is the default mail transport agent on RHEL/CentOS 7.
+`Postfix`_ is a popular mail server and is the default mail transport agent (MTA) on RHEL/CentOS 7.
 Postfix on the host system will serve two purposes: sending admin notification mails to our email inbox, and acting as the mailer for the Internet services that we will install later (such as registering email confirmation, notification, etc).
 In this section, we will configure a minimal Postfix instance, e.g. no associated domain, no incoming mails from outside accepted.

 Install and Enable Postfix
 --------------------------